-LDL-C should be rechecked after starting treatment with alirocumab or evolocumab.
+The prescriber should recheck the LDL-C after starting treatment with alirocumab or evolocumab.

-Alirocumab usually is started at a dose of 75 mg every 2 weeks.
-After 4-8 weeks repeat an LDL-C level.
-If the LDL-C response is not adequate, increase to the maximum dose of 150 mg every 2 weeks.
+Alirocumab usually is started at a dose of 75 mg every two weeks.
+After 4 to 8 weeks, repeat an LDL-C level.
+If the LDL-C response is not adequate, increase to the maximum dose of 150 mg every two weeks.
 Following the dose adjustment, remeasure the LDL-C level after 4 to 8 weeks.